Kodik77rus/express-api/README.md

 4. GET `api/ad/604a990f7c6dba?fields=imgURLs,description`

->position of the attributes passed in the `fields` is not important

 returns response satus code 200, and a json object which contains a title, price, description and all images urls of ad

 ```json